Browser does not support script.

-We operate a flexible working hours scheme for some posts which means that individuals, can vary their starting, lunch and leaving times to suit their personal needs, providing this is compatible with the smooth running of their service.
+We operate a flexible working hours scheme for some posts which means that individuals, including senior managers, can vary their starting, lunch and leaving times to suit their personal needs, providing this is compatible with the smooth running of their service.
 The scheme also allows staff to take flexi-leave of up to two days within a four-week period.

 Staff can benefit from a whole range of health and wellbeing resources, including mental health first aiders, a free individual online health assessment, along with nutrition, exercise and fitness advice and resources.
 Free and confidential counselling services are available to support you through a wide range of issues.

 The EAP is a completely free to use and confidential assistance service for all employees of Cheshire East Council to help staff manage, reduce and overcome the impact of life issues which they may experience from time to time within work and their personal life.

 Cheshire East Council employees are entitled to reduced price Everybody Health and Fitness memberships which provide access to a wide range of facilities throughout the area.